tmbutterworth/hand-to-hand-outfits/README.md

 # hand-to-hand outfits
 This is a plug-in for Endless Sky that adds a number of additional hand-to-hand outfits.

-Outfits Include: Flack Vest, Tactical Armor, Stun Grenades, Tear Gas, Blaster Rifle, Assault Rifle, Sidearm and Small Ship Armory.
+Outfits Include: Flack Vest, Tactical Armor, Stun Grenades, Tear Gas, Bolt Action Rifle, Blaster Rifle, Assault Rifle, Sidearm, Small Armory and Large Armory.

 **Flack Vest** - This hand-to-hand outfit provides a navy flack vest it increases capture attack and defense.
 The current art work being used as concept is from Phil Morley's Plug-in Phils Flavours available in Shields Up.